 eOAMPDU header, Opcode, Data, Pad, and FCS fields are defined in 13.4.1.1.

-eOAM_MC_Control eOAMPDU
+eOAM_MC_Control_Dynamic eOAMPDU

-The eOAM_MC_Control eOAMPDU is used by the OLT to configure the ONU with all information necessary to forward data from the specific multicast group into associated UNI ports.
+The eOAM_MC_Control_Dynamic eOAMPDU is used by the OLT to configure the ONU with all information necessary to forward data from the specific dynamic multicast group into associated UNI ports.

-The structure of the eOAM_MC_Control eOAMPDU shall be as specified in Table 13-92 and as described in more detail below.
+The structure of the eOAM_MC_Control_Dynamic eOAMPDU shall be as specified in Table 13-92 and as described in more detail below.

-Table 13-92—Structure of the eOAM_MC_Control eOAMPDU
+Table 13-92—Structure of the eOAM_MC_Control_Dynamic eOAMPDU